 Each of these tools allow you to monitor aspects of your digital PR statistics through links, keywords, and shares.

 By creating targets for where you want to be and comparing your progress with where you started you can measure your success and change your approach as you go if needed.

 Project or Retainer?

 Now that you know the importance of having a quality digital PR strategy, it’s time to decide how you want your digital PR services managed.

 A digital communications agency or digital marketing team can advise you on how best to run your digital PR moving forward.
 Usually this will come in one of two formats: retainer or project.

-Hiring a digital agency to work on your digital PR through a retainer agreement means that they will be there to help you over a longer stretch of time.
+Hiring a digital agency to work on your digital PR through a retainer agreement means that they will be there to help you over a longer period than most marketing services as it can take time for SEO take effect.
 Often there will be individuals integrated into your team who you can develop long term relationships with and together you can develop an understanding of the best way for your business to succeed.